 |Description||On 20 November 2013, IndustriALL Global Union submitted a specific instance to the Australian National Contact Point (ANCP) alleging non-observance of the OECD Guidelines by Ansell Limited and its subsidiaries operating in Sri Lanka (Ansell Lanka PVT Ltd) and Malaysia (Ansell Shah Alam SDN BHD).|

 |Theme(s)||Employment and industrial relations, General policies, Human rights|

 Read the final statement issued by the Australian NCP – June 2017

 On 20 November 2013, IndustriALL Global Union on behalf of the Free Trade Zones and General Services Employee Union (FTZGSEU) of Sri Lanka and the National Union of Employees in Companies Manufacturing Rubber Products (NUECMRP) of Malaysia, submitted a specific instance to the Australian National Contact Point (ANCP) alleging non-observance of the OECD Guidelines by Ansell Limited and its subsidiaries operating in Sri Lanka (Ansell Lanka PVT Ltd) and Malaysia (Ansell Shah Alam SDN BHD).

-Parallel proceedings and 4 mediation meetings took place between August 2014 and November 2015, with final negotiations made over the course of 2016.
-A memorandum of understanding regarding terms for rehiring employees and expectations of professional business conduct between both parties going forward was signed on 15 August 2016 by both parties, agreeing matters satisfactorily resolved.
+Parallel proceedings and four mediation meetings took place between August 2014 and November 2015, with final negotiations made over the course of 2016.
+A memorandum of understanding (MOU) regarding terms for rehiring employees and expectations of professional business conduct between both parties going forward was signed on 15 August 2016 by both parties, agreeing that matters were satisfactorily resolved.